 A wartime letter written by a mum in search of her drowned teenage son has emerged after 75 years.

-“The Govenment thinks nothing of those left behind,” wrote Liverpool mum Mrs Clare in a letter to another young woman also fearing for her husband lost at sea.
+“The Government thinks nothing of those left behind,” wrote Liverpool mum Mrs Clare in a letter to another young woman also fearing for her husband lost at sea.

-The Ceramic was a merchant ship working the Liverpool to Australia route.
+The Ceramic was a merchant vessel working the Liverpool to Australia route.
 It was a Liverpool ship – and many men from the city were crew.

 In some quarters it was known as the ‘relief of Bootle’ as it took men off the dole queues and into work.

 During war Ceramic continued her usual route – carrying troops and civilians.
 A role which was seen as a ‘calculated risk’.

 Overnight on 6/7 December in 1942, German u-boat U-515 sent hell in the middle of the Atlantic west of The Azores.
 Only one person survived.